-The best way to experience Vermont is to tour the roadways that wind through the mountains and meet in the valleys.
+See Vermont on the roadways that wind through the mountains and meet in the valleys.
 These are the roads that take travelers through Vermont's forests and farmland to historic villages and towns that are vibrant hubs of culture, commerce and recreation.
 Vermont's 10 designated byways range in length from 14 miles to more than 400 miles and offer access to museums, art galleries, antique auctions and curio shops.
 Trail heads, swimming holes, waterfalls, hikes and valley views await travelers at every bend.